 A Spanish tile kitchen backsplash is fireproof with a Class A rating and won’t easily break when subjected to high temperatures but has the potential to break in extreme cold.
 Porcelain tiles with Spanish tile design have a better structure to withstand freezing temperatures.

 Colors: The common colors used in the hand-painted tiles are various hues of yellow, red, and blue.
-Spanish tile kitchen backsplash comes in a wide range of colors, from subtle tones to more vibrant palettes, as the traditional tiles adapt to more contemporary aesthetics.
+Spanish tile kitchen backsplash comes in a wide range of colors, from subtle tones to more vibrant palettes, as the traditional tiles adapt to more contemporary aesthetics and go well with modern finishes and accessories.

 Sizes.
 Traditional Spanish tiles have a square profile with a typical 3″ x 3″ size.
 Today, a Spanish tile kitchen backsplash can come in a variety of sizes, such as 3″ x 6″, 4″ x 4″, and 6″ x 6″.
 Smaller sizes, such as 1″ x 1″ or 2″ x 2″, are mostly used as insets for larger tiles as large as 320 x 160 cm.